 Regarding the credit risk arising from the other financial assets of the Group, which include cash and cash equivalents, other accounts receivable and other financial assets, the Group's exposure to credit risk arises from the breach of the counterpart, with a maximum exposure equal to the carrying value of these instruments.

-The Group limits the counterparty credit risk in these assets by only dealing commercially with financial institutions with high credit ratings.
-The Group believes that the value that best represents their exposure to credit risk at the end of the period without considering any warranty taken or other credit improvements is:
+The Group limits counterparty credit risk on these assets by dealing commercially only with financial institutions with high credit ratings of at least AA to BBB- investment grade.
+The Group believes that the value that best represents its credit risk exposure at year-end, without considering any collateral taken or other credit enhancements is: